YaJProgrammist/CatGame/README.md

 # CatGame
-Game is mad on the prototype of the game Jetpack Joyride
+Game is made on the prototype of the game Jetpack Joyride